OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Node.js (version 10+)](https://nodejs.org/)
 - Windows 10, 11
-- A combination of platform and Office application that supports Microsoft Edge with WebView2 (Chromium-based) as explained in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+- A combination of platform and Office application that supports Microsoft Edge with WebView2 (Chromium-based) as explained in [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
 If your version of Office from a Microsoft 365 subscription is earlier than Version 2101, you will need to install WebView2.
 Use the instructions for installing it at [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).

 ## Use the Visual Studio Code debugger